JoubaMety/notes.joubamety.com/content/mc_machinima/recording/video_codec_selection.md

 ```
 *Snippet of [[FFprobe|FFprobe]] CLI tool used for identifying streams inside media containers.*

 As mentioned in previous sections, this choice of video codec might not have been ideal.
-I was already using high bitrate to combat the quality loss and [[video_codec_selection#Generation Loss|generation loss]], and I had to slightly suffer with bad seeking performance due to [[video_codec_selection#Intraframe vs Interframe Coding[ 1]|H.264 being interframe codec]].
+I was already using high bitrate to combat the quality loss and [[video_codec_selection#Generation Loss|generation loss]], and I had to slightly suffer with bad seeking performance due to [[video_codec_selection#Intraframe vs Interframe Coding|H.264 being interframe codec]].

 So when I began work on the "Project", I went for ==DNxHR==, one of the intraframe codecs, to improve seeking performance and maintain good quality, both of which are important for video editors.
 ==DNxHR== has bunch of profiles, ranging from low quality (LQ - 8-bit 4:2:2) to cinema quality (444 - 12-bit 4:4:4).
 I went for SQ (8-bit 4:2:2), which was good enough for my needs.